-White House: Classified documents found at Biden’s home
+Biden says classified document found in ‘personal library’

-WASHINGTON (AP) — Documents with classified markings from President Joe Biden’s time as vice president were found at his home in Wilmington, Delaware, the White House said Thursday, days after it was disclosed that sensitive documents were also found at the office of his former Washington institute.
+WASHINGTON (AP) — President Joe Biden acknowledged on Thursday that a document with classified markings from his time as vice president was found in his “personal library” at his home in Wilmington, Delaware, along with other documents found in his garage, days after it was disclosed that sensitive documents were also found at the office of his former institute in Washington.

+Biden told reporters at the White House that he is “cooperating fully and completely” with a Justice Department investigation into how classified information and government records were stored.
+He did not say when the latest series of documents were found, only that his lawyers’ review of potential storage locations was completed Wednesday night.
+Lawyers found the first set on Nov.
+2, days before the midterm elections, but only publicly revealed that development on Monday.

 Richard Sauber, a special counsel to the president, said after the initial documents were found by Biden’s personal lawyers, they examined other locations where records might have been shipped after Biden left the vice presidency in 2017.

 Sauber said a “small number” of documents with classified markings were found in a storage space in Biden’s garage in Wilmington, with one document being located in an adjacent room.
-The White House did not say when the subsequent search began or when the additional documents were found, only that the search was completed on Wednesday evening.
+Biden later revealed that the other location was his personal library.

-Sauber said the Department of Justice was “immediately notified” after the documents were located and that department lawyers took custody of the records.
+Biden said the Department of Justice was “immediately notified” after the documents were located and that department lawyers took custody of the records.
+The first batch of documents had been turned over to the National Archives and Records Administration.

 Regardless of the Justice Department review, the revelation that Biden potentially mishandled classified or presidential records is proving to be a political headache for Biden, who said former President Donald Trump was “irresponsible” for keeping hundreds of such records at his private club in Florida.